brianedwards00/Internship-Code/README.md

  - Pointers and References
  - Writing and Reading Files
  - Implementation
- - Preventing code from crashing from different user inputs
+ - Preventing code from crashing from various user inputs
  - Objects
  - Inheritance
  - Polymorphism